pauleveritt/pauleveritt.github.io/src/docker_intro/index.rst

 visit the ``Project Interpreter`` preferences to add Python packages.
 All dependencies need to be baked into the Docker image you choose.

-PyCharm doesn't manage Docker images, which makes sense, as Docker has plenty of tools for that.
 This blog post is based on the ``minimum/docker-django-mysite`` Docker image, which includes enough Python/Django software to run the PyCharm-generated Django starter project.
 You can fetch that onto your system with this command:

 .. code-block:: bash